jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 __Amsterdam__

-The Amsterdam VM represents a server belonging to a cloud, CDN, or gaming company that serves content to end users (such as the Rome VM) or customer applications over our network.
+The Amsterdam VM represents a server belonging to a cloud, CDN, or gaming company that serves content to end users, machines (such as the Rome VM), or customer applications over our network.
 The Amsterdam VM comes with VPP pre-installed.
 VPP (also known as https://fd.io/) is a very flexible and high performance open source software dataplane.

 ![VPP Topology](/topo_drawings/vpp-diagram-ams.png)